Crawford's gray shrew: Description

 Crawford's gray shrew is one of the smallest desert mammals and one of the world's smallest homeotherms.
-When fully grown, it will only grow to a size of about 1.5 to 2 in long, half of which is the tail, and it will only grow to a weight of about 3 to 5 g.
+At full maturity, it only grows to a size of about 1.5 to 2 in long, half of which is the tail, and it will only grow to a weight of about 3 to 5 g.
 It is gray-brown with light gray under parts.
 The long tail is gray with it being lighter underneath.
 It has small, but relatively prominent, ears.

-A Crawford's gray shrew is born during the summer months to a litter size of three to six.
-When born, it is naked, pink and is about the same size as a honeybee.
+Crawford's gray shrews are born during the summer months in a litter size of three to six.
+At birth, it is naked, pink and about the same size as a honeybee.
 It grows rapidly and reaches its adult size in about four to five weeks.
 As a baby, its diet consists of milk the mother produces without the aid of water.
 After two to three weeks, its diet changes to food brought back to the nest and then regurgitated into the juvenile's mouth.
 By fall, Crawford's gray shrew is out of the nest and on its own.
 As an adult, its diet changes from the regurgitated food to intact food it kills itself.
 Crawford's gray shrew will eat lizards, small mice, and scorpions, but its main food source is a wide variety of arthropods.
 Since this shrew has a very high rate of metabolism, it will eat up to 75% of its body weight every day, and occasionally its full body weight.
 This can be dangerous since it can overheat the animal.
 The heat produced by metabolism and gained from its surrounding environment results in a high risk of overheating.

 Characteristics

 The shrew spends energy at very fast pace.
 When resting, the average shrew's heart rate is at about 1000 bit/s (beats per minute).
 In its respiratory rate, that is 800 breaths per minute.

 The breeding season of the Crawford's gray shrew ranges from the spring to the fall to year-round.
 About three weeks after mating, the female shrew will give birth to three to five offspring.

-The Crawford's gray shrew has poor vision, so it uses its highly sensitive ears and long nose to hunt down its prey.
+The Crawford's gray shrew has poor vision, so it uses its highly sensitive ears and long nose to hunt its prey.
 It will also use an echolocation, similar to bats, with high-pitched squeaks to locate prey.
 The shrews store food during the night so they don't have to go out during the day.

 When threatened, the gray shrew can emit a musky odor that makes it seem less appetizing to mammalian predators.